-The City Council will support development proposals that protect and enhances convenient, safe and pleasant walking environments within the city and, where appropriate, to areas outside of the City Council's administrative boundary.
+The City Council will support development proposals that protect and enhance convenient, safe and pleasant walking environments within the city and, where appropriate, to areas outside of the City Council's administrative boundary.

 New footpaths that link neighbourhoods to each other and to areas of open space and Green Infrastructure will be supported subject to acceptability against other plan policies.
-Working with Gloucestershire County Council and other partners, the City Council will support development leading to the improvement of walking routes to sustainable transport hubs.
+The City Council will support development leading to the improvement of walking routes to sustainable transport hubs.

-New public realm development should must reflect the fact that pedestrians are at the top of the road user's hierarchy.
+New development must reflect the fact that pedestrians are at the top of the road user's hierarchy.